×

 Human workers conducting inspection and maintenance (I&M) operations on high altitude infrastructures like power lines or industrial facilities face significant difficulties getting tools or devices once they are deployed on this kind of workspaces.
 In this sense, aerial manipulation robots can be employed to deliver quickly objects to the operator, considering long reach configurations to improve safety and the feeling of comfort for the operator during the handover.
 This paper presents a dual arm aerial manipulation robot in cable suspended configuration intended to conduct fast and safe aerial delivery, considering a human-centered approach relying on an on-board perception system in which the aerial robot accommodates its pose to the worker.
 Preliminary experimental results in an indoor testbed validate the proposed system design.

-author={Gañán, F. J. and Suarez, A. and Tapia, R. and Martínez-de Dios, J. R. and Ollero, A.},
+author={Gañán, Francisco Javier and Suarez, Alejandro and Tapia, Raul and Martínez-de Dios, José Ramiro and Ollero, Anibal},

-journal={2022 Robotics: Science and Systems.
+booktitle={Robotics: Science and Systems.
 Workshop in Close Proximity Human-Robot Collaboration},

 title={Aerial Manipulation System for Safe Human-Robot Handover in Power Line Maintenance},